-The IPMI Log sensor can retrieve logs from the System Event Log (SEL) which is a non-volatile repository for system events and certain system configuration information
+The IPMI Log sensor can retrieve logs from the System Event Log (SEL), a non-volatile repository for system events, and certain system configuration information.

 NetCrunch supports all ESX/i version 4 and later up to 6.7.
 It connects directly to the ESX servers, so it doesn't need vSphere to be installed.

 NetCrunch offers various views and ability to alert on performance metrics for both systems.
 We tried to provide similar monitoring capabilities for both systems.

 NetCrunch monitors all major operating systems with no agents.